 If you’re looking to add a striking graphic quality to your pots, you’ll enjoy today’s post.
 Today, Elisa Helland-Hansen explains how she adorns her pots with coils for a simple and strong impact.
 Not only do these pieces have an assertive visual and tactile sense, the coils also add to their physical strength! – Jennifer Poellot Harnetty, editor.

 P.S.
-This article was excerpted from Plates, Platters, & Bowls.
+This article was excerpted from Plates, Platters, & Bowls (part of our Select Series).
 Pick up a copy to learn more details about Elisa Helland-Hansen’s hump mold and how she uses a template and slabs to create her bowl before adding coil decorations.

 Using softer clay (of the same clay body), extrude round coils that are approximately four-feet long.
 The thickness of the coil should not exceed twice the thickness of your bowl.
 Slice each coil in half without distorting the shape.
 Measure the curve of your bowl and cut the coils slightly longer than that measurement.